StatCan/aaw-security-proposal/04-storage.md

 A separate Protected B MinIO instance will be created for protected workloads.
-This MinIO instance will operate similar to the existing MinIO instances, except it will not be available outside of protected workloads (no web interface).
+This MinIO instance will operate similar to the existing MinIO instances, except it will not be available outside of protected workloads (optionally, the web interface can be enabled and only available to Protected B workloads).

+Because this proposal does not contain any provisions on how to share data between Protected B workloads, there will be no shared folder instance on the Protected B MinIO object store.

 Restricted access to MinIO storage will be implemented using *Network Policies*.